DDylanReynolds/DjangoProject/stepsSummary.md

-change timezone in settings.py in polls app we used more than just appname in INSTALLED_APPS, why? check out CRUD on wikipedia, get,post,put,delete
-#compare the render methods I used on this vs other (shortcut vs reg)
+change timezone in settings.py in polls app we used more than just appname in INSTALLED_APPS, why? check out CRUD on wikipedia, get,post,put,delete compare the render methods I used on this vs other (shortcut vs reg)

-for Djangoproject
+#Djangoproject
 1) pip install django inside the virtualenv 2)django-admin startproject Group
 3)cd into it, then python mange.py runserver #it will say unapplied migrations